Balloon printing for kids is a fun process art activity. Use a balloon to stamp paint onto paper and watch the colors blend!

-Balloon printing is great great sensory activity for all abilities and ages.
-It’s an easy introduction to printmaking for kids with simple materials.
-And a chance to introduce color families and the color wheel.
+Balloon printing is an easy introduction to printmaking for kids with simple materials.
+And it’s a great way to introduce color families and the color wheel.

 Balloon Printing for Kids